The Ugly Truth Behind Window Company Sales Tactics & Things You Need to Know

 • Are you married?

-• Will all parties involved be at the appointment?
+• Will all decision makers involved be at the appointment?

 • Are there any other people that need to attend the appointment?
 We want to make sure they get all their questions answered.